nodes777/strapi-gatsby-typescript-blog/README.md

 Make sure a content type is published for it to show up in the graphql

 gatsby-config --> gatsby-node --> pages/index.tsx --> layouts/index.tsx AND use-site-metadata.ts -->

+For portrait pics -> Windows doesn't recognize exif info -> view and save in D:\IrfanView